canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/index.md

+---
+myst:
+  html_meta:
+    description: Try pre-built Ubuntu Core images.
+These tutorials guide you through installing and exploring pre-built images on virtual machines and physical hardware, ideal for evaluating the system and getting familiar with its capabilities.
+---

 (ref-index_try-pre-built-images)=
 # Try pre-built images

-Ubuntu Core runs on a variety of hardware, and pre-built images are available for various platforms.
-Generic images can also be installed on a virtual machine.
+These tutorials guide you through installing and exploring pre-built Ubuntu Core images.
+Pre-built images are the quickest way to evaluate Ubuntu Core without any build configuration or hardware-specific customization.

 Pre-built images are ideal for exploration and experimentation, but they are not intended for deployment or use at scale.
-They include snaps to provide an onboarding and evaluation experience, alongside an SSH connection, and these are unlikely to be required in your own Ubuntu Core deployment.

-Ubuntu Core has instead been designed to facilitate creating, deploying, and managing secure custom images running on your hardware.

-See {ref}`Supported testing platforms <reference-testing-platforms>` for links to image downloads, and to learn how to create your own custom image, read our {ref}`Build an image <ref-index-build-your-first-image>` guide.
+They include extra snaps for onboarding and evaluation that you'll likely want to remove in production.
+To learn how to create custom images optimized for your hardware, see {ref}`Build an image <ref-index-build-your-first-image>`.

-## Install on a virtual machine
+## Try on a virtual machine

-You can try Ubuntu Core without any specific hardware from within a virtual machine using Multipass on Windows, Mac and Linux.
+Start by exploring Ubuntu Core in a virtual machine using Multipass.
+This is the fastest way to get Ubuntu Core running—no dedicated hardware required.
+You'll have a working system in minutes.

-* {ref}`Install on a VM <tutorials-get-started-try-pre-built-images-install-on-a-vm>`: Try Ubuntu Core on on a local machine
+- {ref}`Install on a VM <tutorials-get-started-try-pre-built-images-install-on-a-vm>`

+  Run Ubuntu Core locally on Windows, Mac, or Linux using Multipass.

-## Install on a generic device
+## Install on hardware

-Ubuntu Core runs on a large range of hardware, and pre-built images are available for amd64 and Raspberry Pi reference platforms.
+Once you're comfortable with Ubuntu Core, install it on physical hardware.
+Pre-built images are available for Raspberry Pi and amd64 platforms.
+Choose the installation method that matches your hardware and preference.

-- {ref}`Use Raspberry Pi imager <ref-use-raspberry-pi-imager_use-raspberry-pi-imager>`: install a pre-built Ubuntu Core image on a Raspberry Pi
+- {ref}`Use Raspberry Pi imager <ref-use-raspberry-pi-imager_use-raspberry-pi-imager>`

+  Install on Raspberry Pi using the graphical Imager tool.

-- {ref}`Use the dd command <tutorials-get-started-try-pre-built-images-install-on-a-device-use-the-dd-command>`: write an Ubuntu Core reference image to internal storage
+- {ref}`Use the dd command <tutorials-get-started-try-pre-built-images-install-on-a-device-use-the-dd-command>`

+  Write an Ubuntu Core image directly to internal storage using command-line tools.

+**What's next:** After exploring pre-built images, see {ref}`Build an image <ref-index-build-your-first-image>` to learn how to create custom images tailored to your specific hardware and application needs.

 ```{toctree}